 In January 2016, our Forcepoint business acquired the Stonesoft next-generation firewall (NGFW) business, including the Sidewinder proxy firewall technology.
 Vista Equity Partners contributed 19.7% of the purchase price, which is reflected in contribution from noncontrolling interest in Forcepoint in our consolidated statements of cash flows.
 Stonesoft provides NGFW software and hardware solutions that focus on high-availability, centralized management of large networks and protection from advanced evasion techniques.
 The Sidewinder product provides proxy-based firewall software and hardware solutions, allowing for clear visibility and control of command filtering, protocol enforcement and application access.
-Stonesoft expands the cloud and hybrid capabilities of the Forcepoint TRITON® security platform.
-In connection with this acquisition, we have preliminarily recorded \$51 million of goodwill, primarily related to expected synergies from combining operations and the value of the existing workforce, all of which is expected to be deductible for tax purposes, and \$23 million of intangible assets, primarily related to technology and customer relationships, with a weighted-average life of 5 years.
-We expect to complete the purchase price allocation process in the second half of 2016 when we receive final valuation results and complete our review.
+Stonesoft expands the cloud and hybrid capabilities of Forcepoint.
+In connection with this acquisition, we have recorded \$51 million of goodwill, primarily related to expected synergies from combining operations and the value of the existing workforce, all of which is expected to be deductible for tax purposes, and \$23 million of intangible assets, primarily related to technology and customer relationships, with a weighted-average life of 5 years.
+We completed the purchase price allocation process in the third quarter of 2016.